yawson-godwin07/SPECIAL-METHODS-IN-PYTHON/README.md

 #  Assignment: Special Methods in Python

 ## Overview
 This repository contains a completed Jupyter Notebook focused on implementing and demonstrating Python special methods (also referred to as magic or dunder methods).
-The primary objective is to illustrate how user-defined object structures can utilize native Python operators, iteration flows, and formatting configurations.
+The primary objective is to illustrate how user-defined object structures can utilize native Python operators.

 ---